 In terms of cost, a Life Right can also be tailored for the retiree’s budget and is typically lower than you’d pay for a house or apartment of similar size.
 Traditional property investments remain relatively fixed at a market related price.

-What makes a Life Right the right life choice?
+What makes an Evergreen Life Right purchase the right life choice?

 - The owner of a sectional title property is responsible for VAT, transfer duty, and capital gains tax.
 These costs don’t apply with the purchase of a Life Right property.